Core Methods

 getActiveSubscriptions()

 Retrieves all active subscriptions with detailed status information.
+This method follows the OpenIAP specification for cross-platform subscription management.

 import {getActiveSubscriptions} from 'react-native-iap';